Updated: 03 December 2024

 Over the same period, the number of single-parent households will grow at three times the rate of couple-with-children households.

-It predicted almost all countries would see a decline in children per household between 2000 and 2030.
+It is predicted almost all western countries will see a decline in number of children per household between 2030 and 2050.

 As fewer couples have children, the report suggested, the number of childless-couple households will surge worldwide, far outpacing growth in couple-with-children households.